 Close the project, so that later when we use Windows ODBC data source dialogs there will be no issues with the file being in use.

 Click on the Administrative Tools choice.

 In the Administrative Tools folder, double-click on the ODBC Data Sources (64-bit) applet.
-If we are working only with 32-bit programs, we could use the ODBC Data Sources (32-bit) applet.

 The ODBC Data Source Administrator dialog shows all ODBC data sources on our Windows system.
 User DSNs are specific to a particular user.
 When we login as a user that does not have Administrator privileges we can create them for use only by that same user login.
 We click the Add button.